leaot/leaot.github.io/_posts/2023-04-18-barenblatt.md

 $$

-Relation (1.2) describes the Darcy filtration law (named after the French engineer A. Darcy, who established it experimentally in 1856).
+Relation (1.2) describes the Darcy filtration law (named after the French engineer A.(sic) Darcy, who established it experimentally in 1856).
 The value $\kappa$ is called permeability (it has the dimension of area, does not depend on the properties of the liquid, and is a purely geometric characteristic of a porous medium).

 If instead of $\rho$ we consider the true pressure in the liquid